trailofbits/algo/README.md

 Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop or other secure means.
 Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices.
 On macOS, double-clicking a profile to install it will fully configure the VPN.
 On iOS, users are prompted to install the profile as soon as the AirDrop is accepted.

+On iOS, you can connect to the VPN by opening Settings and clicking the toggle next to "VPN" near the top of the list.
+On macOS, you can connect to the VPN by opening System Preferences -> Network, finding Algo VPN in the left column and clicking "Connect."
+On macOS, we recommend checking "Show VPN status in menu bar" too which lets you connect and disconnect from the menu bar.

+If you enabled "On Demand", the VPN will connect automatically whenever it is able.
+On iOS, you can turn off "On Demand" by clicking the (i) next to the entry for Algo VPN and toggling off "Connect On Demand."
+On macOS, you can turn off "On Demand" by opening the Network Preferences, finding Algo VPN in the left column, and unchecking the box for "Connect on demand."

 ### Android Devices

 You need to install the [strongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android) because no version of Android supports IKEv2.
 Import the corresponding user.p12 certificate to your device.
 See the [Android setup instructions](/docs/client-android.md) for more detailed steps.